-the fees and expenses related to one country club membership in Oklahoma City, Oklahoma;

-use of the Company's aircraft for the personal travel for himself and his family and guests who accompany him; and participation in all of our benefit plans and programs.
+the fees and expenses related to one country club membership in Oklahoma City, Oklahoma; use of the Company's aircraft for personal travel by himself and his family and guests; and participation in all of our benefit plans and programs.

 Mr. Ward's employment agreement also contains non-competition and confidentiality provisions in the event Mr. Ward's employment with us is terminated and further includes provisions governing the payment of severance benefits if his employment is terminated by us without cause or in connection with a change in control.
-The agreement also addresses termination due to Mr. Ward's death or disability.
+The agreement also addresses payments due upon the termination of Mr. Ward's employment due to death or disability.
 For a description of these payments, please read "- Potential Payments upon Termination or Change in Control" below.